 rice & beans theatre was founded in 2010 by Pedro Chamale and Derek Chan.
 Besides Vancouver, rice & beans theatre has also produced original work for audiences in Toronto, Richmond, Nanaimo, and Victoria.
 In 2018, rice & beans theatre was nominated for a Dora Award for its production of Sik Zeon Tin Haa with Cahoots Theatre in Toronto.

 The company dedicates itself to defining the nature and function of a contemporary theatre. rice & beans theatre tells stories of where we come from and where we are going, by ways of experimentation with languages and the theatrical form. rice & beans theatre focuses on the creation, incubation and production of original performances.
 Through rigorous experimentation, with intimate passion and delicate violence, rice & beans write, adapt, and devise work that is relevant and artistically responsible.

-We believe that theatre should be accessible, honest, uncompromising, and personal.
+We value theatre that is accessible, honest, uncompromising and personal.

-Pedro has worked behind the scenes with local theatre companies such as: Leaky Heaven, Boca del Lupo, and The Only Animal.
+Pedro has also worked behind the scenes with local Vancouver theatre companies such as: Full Circle First Nations Performance, Leaky Heaven, Boca del Lupo, Neworld Theatre.

 board of directors